TheVladdestVlad/TheVladdestVlad.github.io/_posts/HTB/2020-04-11-Traverxec.md

 ## Enumeration as www-data and privilege escalation to user

-Looking through the directories of the target, I find a home directory for a user named david, but i do not have permission to list its contents.
+Looking through the directories of the target, I find a home directory for a user named david, but I do not have permission to list its contents.

 ![home](/assets/images/HTB/Traverxec/home.jpg)